canonical/certification-docs/Self-Test_Guide.rst

 you might have run into a simple misconfiguration, or the server might need enablement work.

-If MAAS is fully configured as described in the `MAAS Advanced NUC Installation and Configuration -- Scripted (MANIACS)` document, it should deploy the Server Test Suite automatically.
+If MAAS is fully configured as described in the `MAAS Advanced Network Installation and Configuration -- Scripted (MANIACS)` document, it should deploy the Server Test Suite automatically.
 If MAAS doesn't deploy the Server Test Suite properly, you can do so manually, as described in